FirstEnergy's first goal is to generate and deliver power, but

 transmission business, strengthen the regulated utilities, and

-of this strategy is the $4.2 billion energizing the Future
+this strategy is the $4.2 billion energizing the Future investment

-investment plan.
-This program is focused on a large number of small
+plan.
+This program is focused on a large number of small projects

-projects within the existing 24,000 mile service territory that
+within the existing 24,000 mile service territory that improve

-improve service to customers.
-The company has identified $15
+service to customers.
+The company has identified $15 billion in

 northern Ohio.
 The new facilities are designed to ensure system